Last Updated on March 26th, 2020

 How much does it cost to live there?
 Will you be ready to learn a new language if needed?
 What type of climate is there?
 What type of climate do you feel comfortable living in and what type of weather do you sincerely enjoy?

 If you have been living in a place with four seasons, moving to a country where humid summer exists year-round may be exotic in the beginning.
-In a long run it can be depressing.
+In the long run it can be depressing.
 Or maybe not.
 You are the only one who knows it.
 But again, don’t listen to your emotions, be logical.

 I have a friend who was born and raised in Florida, but moved to Alaska and absolutely loved it.
 She doesn’t even want to think about the possibility to go back to Florida’s heat.
-My other friend moved from Los Angeles to Europe and couldn’t adjust to weather there.
+My other friend moved from Los Angeles to Doha, Qatar and couldn’t adjust to weather there.
 It was better to go and visit Europe, but living there spoiled the entire experience.

 Another important aspect when moving abroad is about local culture and religion.
 Some people may think it’s not a big deal, but in reality it is.

-If you are used to a certain lifestyle which is not appropriate or accepted by other culture (or religion) you won’t be able to enjoy yourself in a new country.
+If you are used to a certain lifestyle which is not appropriate or accepted by other cultures (or religion) you won’t be able to enjoy yourself in a new country.
 Are you ready to step over some of your stereotypes, believes or habits so you could understand a new culture and enjoy your life abroad?
 If not, your entire experience can become disappointing.

 RELATED POST: 5 BEST CITIES IN AMERICA TO MOVE TO THIS YEAR